petetaxi-test/AwsBatchBlender/README.md

 - Python 3.x
 - AWS CLI

 If you haven't already, configure aws by typing `aws configure` and enter your AWS Access Key ID and AWS Secret Access Key, and choose your region.
-Important: choose a region which includes GPU accelerated instances, e.g. `eu-west-1` (Ireland).
-Or edit the job definition so GPUs aren't required.
+If you want GPU rendering, choose a region which includes GPU accelerated instances, e.g. `eu-west-1` (Ireland).

 ### Deploy to AWS